mahamedm1/devops-learning1/linux/bandit/level-01-to-02.md

 ## Bandit Level 1 -> Level 2

-**Challenge:** Connect to the bandit server
+**Challenge:** Open the file title "-" and uncover the password within

 **Solution:**
 ```
-ssh bandit0@bandit.labs.overthewire.org -p2220
-# Password: bandit0
+cat ./-
 ```

 **Explanation:**
-- ssh allows you to connect to the bandit server remotely
-- bandit0 is the username we are logging in as
-- bandit.labs.overthewire.labs is the hostname of the server
-- -p 2220 is the port we use to connect to the server
+- cat will expect a standard input if you run the command cat -
+- So you must place "./" before "-"
+- This tells cat to open the file in this directory named "-"

-**Password:** bandit0
+**Password:** PK8fYLZg2hnHSz83plBL1iEPKdD3QToB

-**What I learned:** I learned how to connect to a server remotely using ssh.
+**What I learned:** I learned that you need to specify to the command cat to open the file located in this directory rather than just naming the file after the command.
+Otherwise it will expect an input